Shortest path algorithm

 also be called as “distance” or “cost” of connecting the two nodes.
 The shortest

-path algorithm traces the minimum distance (or cost) between two nodes which
+path algorithm traces the minimum distance (or cost) between two nodes

 are either directly or indirectly connected.
 The weight values along each